How to Become a Coach

 NCCP Compliance Examples:

-New Group/Assistant Coach is hired and registered in Sept 2020: By Nov 30th, 2020, this coach will need to have, at minimum, a NCCP status of “In-Training” (complete the Swimming 101 Pre-Course Workbook).
-By Nov 30th, 2021, this coach will have to have the NCCP status of “Certified” (complete the following: Swimming 101 course, Making Ethical Decisions Training, Fundamentals Coach Portfolio and Making Ethical Decisions Online Evaluation).
+New Group/Assistant Coach is hired and registered in Sept 2020: By Nov 30th, 2020, this coach will need to have, at minimum, a NCCP status of “In-Training” (complete the Swimming 101 Pre-Course Workbook and be registered for a Swimming 101 course).
+By Nov 30th, 2021, this coach will have to have the NCCP status of “Certified” (complete the following: Making Ethical Decisions Training, Fundamentals Coach Portfolio and Making Ethical Decisions Online Evaluation).

 New Junior and/or Support Coach is hired and registered in Sept 2020: By Nov 30th, 2020, this coach will need to have the NCCP status of “In-training” (complete the Community Coach Course).
 By Nov 30th, 2021, this coach has to then have the NCCP status of “Trained” (complete Making Ethical Decisions Training).
-By Nov 30th, 2022, this coach must have the NCCP status of Fundamentals Coach “In-Training”
+By Nov 30th, 2022, this coach must have the NCCP status of Fundamentals Coach “Trained” (complete the Swimming 101 pre-course workbook and course).

 CAC Locker & CSCA